odiditracy/Online_Fraud_Detection_BloomBank/README.md

 # Model Deployment
-I deployed unsupervised machine learning models (classification and regression) Linear Regression, Random Forest and Decision Tree.
+I deployed supervised machine learning models (classification and regression) Linear Regression, Random Forest and Decision Tree.
 Of the 3 models, Random Forest was the most accurate at detecting fraudulent transactions.
 Also, the confusion matrix also showed it had the best results post production.